 10. The otter is one of the few mammals that use tools.
 A sea otter’s tool of choice: typically a rock that can be used as a hammer or anvil to break open hard-shelled prey.
 Ever wonder where otters actually store these tools for safe keeping?
 They have a loose patch of skin under their armpit to store both the food they’ve foraged and their rock to crack it open.

 11. A group of resting otters is called a raft.
 Otters love to rest in groups.
 Researchers have seen concentrations of over 1,000 otters floating together.
 To keep from drifting away from each other, sea otters will wrap themselves up in seaweed, forming something that resembles a raft.

 12. Otters might look soft and cuddly but remain dangerous wild animals.
 Otters have strong teeth and a powerful bite.
-So whether you see an otter on land or at sea, be sure to maintain a safe distance of at least 50 yards and never feed sea otters.
+So, whether you see an otter on land or at sea, be sure to maintain a safe distance of at least 5 kayak lengths or 60 feet from the otters.
 Learn more about staying safe around sea otters.

 If an otter notices you, it probably means you’re too close.
 Make sure to take pictures from shore or at least 5 kayak lengths from the otters and always use your zoom.
 Love these fun otter facts?
 Check out this otter-worldly info.